3robi

-Anass Haouam (born 24 January 1995), known professionally as 3robi, is a Dutch rapper of Moroccan origin.
+Mohamed Abbas (born 24 January 1995), known professionally as 3robi, is a Dutch-Moroccan rapper.
 Born in Amsterdam, he started his musical career in 2013.
 His debut studio album, Jonge jongen naar de top, was released in 2017 and reached at number-one on the Dutch Album Top 100.
 In 2019, 3robi founded his own record label Spow Business and released his second album in the next year.

 Early life

-Anass Haouam was born and raised in the suburbs of Amsterdam-West in Bos en Lommer, a neighborhood of Moroccan immigrants.
-He parents are originally from Casablanca, Morocco.
+Mohamed Abass was born and raised in the suburbs of Kharkiv in Vovchansk, a neighborhood of Moroccan immigrants.
+His parents are originally from Casablanca, Morocco.
 From the age of twelve to nineteen, he resided in IJburg in Amsterdam-Oost.
 He has three brothers: Yassine, Sami and Aim.
 Yassine is a record producer and has produced multiple songs for him under the name YassineBeats.
 Sami is a football player, while Aim is a rapper and constantly collaborates with him.
-Anass was given the nickname 3robi in his teenage years by his friends, being the only Moroccan from Casablanca in his neighborhood.
+Anass is given the nickname 3robi in his teenage years by his friends, being the only Moroccan from Casablanca in his neighborhood.
 It designates the inhabitants of the countryside which surrounds his town of origin.
-In his youth he was interested in rap and football, and was inspired by Dutch rappers Sjaak and Naffer.
+In his youth he is interested in rap and football, and is inspired by Dutch rappers Sjaak and Naffer.

 Career

 2013–2018: Beginnings and Jonge jongen naar de top

 Starting his career in 2013, 3robi achieved his first success in 2017 with the single "Sinds een puber" featuring LouiVos and Kingsize, which reached at number 97 in the Dutch Single Top 100.
 Since then 3robi collaborated with artists such as Mula B, Dopebwoy and Yung Felix.
-In 2017, he was featured on the single "Cartier" by Dopebwoy along with Chivv, which peaked at number five in the Dutch chart and has become his highest charting single in the country so far.
+In 2017, he is featured on the single "Cartier" by Dopebwoy along with Chivv, which peaked at number five in the Dutch chart and has become his highest-charting single in the country so far.